CBonnell/servercert/docs/BR.md

 Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.

+Due to the complexity in implementing the certificate-formatting standards of these Requirements when issuing publicly-trusted certificates, before a certificate or precertificate is issued, the CA SHOULD implement a process to test the technical conformity of the certificate to be issued with these Requirements by signing the tbsCertificate with a dummy key that does not chain to a publicly-trusted CA Certificate.
+CAs can implement their own certificate linting tools, but it is RECOMMENDED they use (and help improve) the linting tools that have been widely adopted by the industry (see https://cabforum.org/resources/tools/).

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate

 No stipulation.